rthelionheart24/eecs587_term-project/README.md

 ### Design

 ![Alt text](approach-1.png)
-*Approach 1*
+*Figure 4: Approach 1*

 As shown by figure 4, one way to parallelize the problem is to allocate blocks for each quantum circuit in the batched task; we will refer to it by "shot" for the rest of the report.

 ![Alt text](approach-2.png)
-*Approach 2*
+*Figure 5: Approach 2*

 The other way is to arrange it so that a contiguous block of threads contain all shots in the respective order as shown by figure 5.
 Shots that are batched together this way have the same states.

-In theory, appraoch 2 has more redundancy that approach 1.
+In theory, approach 2 has more redundancy that approach 1.
 For example, imagine there are 4 shots running together and at a certain index, 1 of them has a non-deterministic operator and need to branch on-the-fly while the others have deterministic operators.
 Under this circumstance, we need to allocate states for all shots because of the way we batch them together in memory.
-For this reason, to reduce memory usage, we need to implement synchroization techniques to ensure that all shots have the same type of oeprators at the same time(all deterministic and no on-the-fly branching or all non-deterministic and branching on-the-fly).
+For this reason, to reduce memory usage, we need to implement synchroization techniques to ensure that all shots have the same type of operators at the same time(all deterministic and no on-the-fly branching or all non-deterministic and branching on-the-fly).

-Regarding appraoch 1, the GPU would also benefit from synchronization of operators to maximize bandwith usage.
+Regarding approach 1, the GPU would also benefit from synchronization of operators to maximize bandwidth usage.
 Nevertheless, the way we parallelize the problem makes it also possible to implement a synchronization-free version of the algorithm by having an array to track the number of states for each shot.
 It is actually a quite interesting idea to explore because it not only applies to quantum simulation on a single node but can be generalized to distributed systems.
 However, we will not explore this idea in this project and instead focus on the synchronization version of the algorithm.

 The first step is to add identity operators to smaller circuits so that all circuits have the same number of parameters.
 This is necessary because we want all threads to finish execution at the same time to avoid thread divergence.
 Then, we launch the kernel function that simulates the quantum circuit.
 Initially, there is a shared state for each shot, which is placed at the head of the memory asssigned to each shot.
 When a deterministic quantum operator is encountered, all states in that shot are transformed with no additional states generated.
 However, whenever a non-deterministic operator is encountered, the state will branch into multiple states, each of which is a copy of the original state.
 The number of states generated is determined by the number of possible outcomes of the non-deterministic operator.
 For example, suppose that the random operator has 4 possible states as outcomes, $\set{b, c, d, e}$, then we will add 4 states to the shot, each of them in one of the possible outcome states.
 There is a variable $STATE\_COUNTER$ that keeps track of the number of states each shot.